gem/oq-irmt-qgis/svir/help/source/09_weighting_and_calculating.rst

 of participatory approaches.
 A weight can be edited manually by clicking on its value and overwriting it with a new value.
 A weight can also be edited by clicking on the spinner's arrows to increase or decrease the weight.
-By clicking *Update*, the weights will be re-calculated in order to make them sum to 1.
-In other words, if you have 3 variables and you set their weights to 1, 2 and 5 and you press *Update*, the weights will be re-calculated to be respectively 0.125, 0.250 and 0.625, keeping the same proportion between each other, and summing to 1.
+By clicking :guilabel:`Update`, the weights will be re-calculated in order to make them sum to 1.
+In other words, if you have 3 variables and you set their weights to 1, 2 and 5 and you press :guilabel:`Update`, the weights will be re-calculated to be respectively 0.125, 0.250 and 0.625, keeping the same proportion between each other, and summing to 1.